 However, I began a practicum and could counsel others with a new type of empathy and understanding for those who have experienced brokenness, pain, heartbreak, diagnosis, addiction, and abandonment.
 A therapist does not need to go through everything their clients go through, but it sure helps to have the life experience of going through something as difficult as having a critical illness and being faced with death.
 This experience has taught me so much about what is important in life and how thankful I need to be for the little/big things we can take for granted.

-One of the things I have from having to rely so heavily on life sustaining therapy is that it can be incredibly difficult when you want your life to go a certain way and yet things have to adjust, shift and refocus to other more important and maybe less exciting than the ideal you had in mind.
-I feel like this has inspired my vision to help others and reflected the incredible needs that are out there in terms of each one of us needing mental health supports not only in crisis, but every day.
+One of the things I have from having to rely so heavily on life-sustaining therapy is that it can be incredibly difficult when you want your life to go a certain way and yet things have to adjust, shift and refocus to other more important and maybe less exciting than the ideal you had in mind.
+I feel like this has inspired my vision to help others and reflected the incredible needs that are out there in terms of each one of us needs mental health support not only in crisis but every day.

-Mental health and the need for help is a bit like the blood in our veins that we take for granted.
-Its a bit like the tap of water that runs out and we realize how badly we need it.
-When the job fails, when the spouse walks out, when the addiction gets too hard to manage, when the bills cannot be paid, when the diagnosis comes, when the job is gone, where is the life source?
+Mental health and the need for help are a bit like the blood in our veins that we take for granted.
+It’s a bit like the tap of water that runs out and we realize how badly we need it.
+When the job fails, when the spouse walks out when the addiction gets too hard to manage when the bills cannot be paid when the diagnosis comes when the job is gone, where is the life source?